wix-incubator/headless-components/docs/api/FORM_INTERFACE.md

 ### Form.Fields

 Fields component for rendering a form with custom field renderers.
-This component handles the rendering of form fields based on the provided fieldMap and displays them in the configured form grid layout.
+It maps each field type from the form configuration to its corresponding React component and renders them in the order and layout defined by the form structure.

+The component automatically handles:
+- Field validation and error display
+- Form state management
+- Field value updates

+Must be used within Form.Root to access form context.

 **Props**